RespectMathias/VLSMistique/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Refactoring code if necessary
+- [ ] Migrating to .NET MAUI
-- [ ] Implementing the use of RelayCommand and interfaces consistantly
+  - [ ] Other OS compatability
-- [ ] Adding support for other Operating systems
+- [ ] Updating theme and icon to match windows 11

 See the [open issues](https://github.com/RespectMathias/VLSMCalculator/issues) for a full list of proposed features (and known issues).